 This course engages educators and leaders in exploring the key concepts and issues in global citizenship education and provides them with practical knowledge, skills, and inspiration to intellectually and morally examine the critical global issues while developing an appreciation for global interdependence, multiple perspectives, human diversity and social justice.

 This course introduces students to the economic, political, and cultural factors that influence public education in foreign countries.
-The public school systems of selected foreign countries are examined and compared to the provincial systems in Canada.
+The public school systems of different countries are examined and compared in this course.

 This course is intended to broaden pre-service teachers’ theoretical and pedagogical perspectives on global citizenship education by gaining an enhanced awareness of a world view that recognizes the interdependence and interconnections of the natural and social worlds.
 Participants will be introduced to the concept of global citizenship and, from this, develop an understanding of social justice, diversity, socio-cultural responsibility, sustainability, and agency.
 Demonstrating how to integrate global citizenship into educational practices is a key learning outcome of this course.